jasminex21/tayLyrics/README.md

 # ✨tayLyrics✨

 ### 📃 About
-tayLyrics is a lyrics-guessing game that aims to assess how well you - a preseumtive Swiftie - know Taylor Swift's lyrics.
+tayLyrics is a lyrics-guessing game that aims to assess how well you - a presumptive Swiftie - know Taylor Swift's lyrics.
 The app generates a lyric and your goal is to guess the song it comes from.

 As of July 2024, tayLyrics is updated to contain lyrics up to and including *THE TORTURED POETS DEPARTMENT*, as well as all Taylor's Version albums and vault tracks.

+[Here](https://taylyrics.streamlit.app/) is the link to the game.
+Good luck and have fun!

 ![alt text](image.png)